contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 | Entry           | [Entry](/content-types/field-editors/editor-entry.md)    |

 ## Changing a field editor

-1. With a content type open for editing
+With a content type open for editing:

-2. Select the field that you want to change the field editor for e.g. a text field.
-The properties panel will be displayed.
+1. Select the field you want to set a validation rule for and pick the **Editor** tab from the *Field Settings* panel.
-3. From the properties panel, select *Editor* from the panel navigation.
-If supported the *Choose a field editor* dropdown will be enabled.
+2. If supported the *Choose a field editor* dropdown will be enabled.
-4. Choose a field editor from the dropdown. e.g Multiline text
+3. Choose a field editor from the dropdown. e.g *Multiline Text*
-5. Any additional properties that the field editor supports will then be displayed in the panel.
+4. Any additional properties that the field editor supports will then be displayed in the panel.
-6. Save any changes you make.
+5. Save any changes you make.

-> Note: In the event you have a content type where entries exist, there maybe potential data loss when changing field editors.
+> Note: If you have a content type where entries already exist, there maybe potential data loss when changing field editors.